Les Lancaster introduces The Kabbalistic Embodied Movement Project

 what the mouth cannot speak and the ear cannot hear.

 My deepest thanks to those who shared with me the challenge of bringing the project to this stage of sharing.
 But this is not a completion, for there are always ways in which the work grows.
 If others would like to work with us, learning the movements and the archetypes they depict, and participating in the further development of this initiative … then please make contact via the form on the website.
 It is envisaged that we would work primarily through online systems, although in-person sessions will also be planned.

 Brian Les Lancaster is Emeritus Professor of Transpersonal Psychology at Liverpool John Moores University (LJMU); Associated Distinguished Professor of Integral and Transpersonal Psychology at the California Institute of Integral Studies; and Honorary Research Fellow in the Centre for Jewish Studies at Manchester University.

 He is currently a Board member of the Association for Transpersonal Psychology, and has previously been Chair of the Transpersonal Psychology Section of the British Psychological Society and President of the International Transpersonal Association.
-Les is Co-Founder and Co-Director of the
+Les is Co-Founder and Co-Director of the Sacred Science Circle.

 In addition to numerous articles and chapters in colleagues’ books, Les’ published works include Mind Brain and Human Potential, winner of a Scientific and Medical Network Best Book Award, The Essence of Kabbalah, and Approaches to Consciousness: The Marriage of Science and Mysticism.